Ali-aw/Operating-System/README.md

 # Features
 Note that generated tickets are valid for a single round only, and a single player can play multiple rounds.
-Once 3 clients are accepted, the Game server generates a Word (MysterWord)
+Once 3 clients are accepted, the Game begins

-Achievements & Rewards

 # Advanced Functions
 &nbsp;&nbsp;1- A client can ask the server to send him the list of connected players<br />